 - SSL/TLS Session Key

-- Why Threat Manager Does Not Support Diffie-Hellman
+- Why the Network IDS Does Not Support Diffie-Hellman

 - How to Find Out if a Server Supports Diffie-Hellman

-Threat Manager has the capability to decrypt and inspect HTTPS/TLS traffic for connection endpoints (servers) within the customer's environment.
+The network IDS has the capability to decrypt and inspect HTTPS/TLS traffic for connection endpoints (servers) within the customer's environment.
 This capability does not inspect traffic from clients inside the environment to endpoints outside the customer's environment, such as when desktop users connect to external secure websites.
-This type of traffic inspection is outside the scope of an IDS solution like Threat Manager and is often done by HTTPS/TLS inspection solutions that insert themselves as an inline middleman (proxy) between clients and servers.
+This type of traffic inspection is outside the scope of an IDS solution and is often done by HTTPS/TLS inspection solutions that insert themselves as an inline middleman (proxy) between clients and servers.

 In the context of SSL/TLS, a session key is an ephemeral key used to encrypt and decrypt traffic that is sent over an SSL/TLS connection.

 Most key agreement protocols, like the RSA protocol, work by sharing the session key by sending it from one party to the other over the network.
 The session key is encrypted with the public key of the server and can only be decrypted with the server private key.
 Anything that has the private key can decrypt the session key and use it to decrypt the rest of the traffic that is part of the session.
-Therefore, having the certificate and private key for a server allows Threat Manager and out-of-band Web Security Manager™ to inspect SSL/TLS traffic.
+Therefore, having the certificate and private key for a server allows the network IDS and web application IDS to inspect SSL/TLS traffic.

 The Diffie-Hellman key agreement protocol, however, does not share the session key nor does it share all the values needed to compute the session key.
 Instead, it relies on a special mathematical relationship among several shared values and some secret (unshared) values that allows each party to independently compute the session key.
 This is what allows Diffie-Hellman to provide perfect forward secrecy and prevent man-in-the-middle attacks.
 So even if a third-party has the private key and inspects all the values shared between the client and server, it will not have all the values needed to compute the session key, and therefore will not be able to decrypt the traffic sent during the session.

-This is why Diffie-Hellman is not supported as a key exchange protocol for Threat Manager and out-of-band Web Security Manager or any other solution that needs to passively inspect encrypted traffic.
+This is why Diffie-Hellman is not supported as a key exchange protocol for the network IDS and web application IDS or any other solution that needs to passively inspect encrypted traffic.
 For a solution to be able to decrypt traffic that is using Diffie-Hellman, the solution would need to intercept and terminate the connection handshake and act as a middleman or proxy.
 This is what HTTPS inspection tools do.
-But Threat Manager is not an inline solution, so it does not intercept connections.
+But the network IDS is not an inline solution, so it does not intercept connections.

 One way to see if a server or endpoint supports Diffie-Hellman is to use the nmap tool with the option for the ssl-enum-ciphers script, as shown in the example below, to list all supported cipher suites.
 All cipher suites that list DH, DHE, or ECDHE use Diffie-Hellman.